 - To assist in tracing a missing child within their territory, and

 - Assist the left behind parent institute proceedings so that the child is returned.

 Court proceedings requiring that a child is returned are usually cheap.
 The lawyers who file child abduction court petitions usually charge high fees.
-In some countries child abduction cases are dealt by the state attorneys, therefore the left behind parent won’t need to fork out any expenses in lawyer fees.
+In some countries child abduction cases are dealt with by the state attorneys, therefore the left-behind parent won’t need to fork out any expenses in lawyer fees.
 A good number of countries, however, do not cover for legal fees or provide state attorneys to represent the left-behind parent.